NNmaki/ImageRotatorChromeExtension/README.md

 ## 🧩 How to Install (Manual Installation)

-Download or clone this repository
+Download or clone this repository:

 -Click the green "Code" button above and select "Download ZIP", or clone it via Git:

 -git clone https://github.com/your-username/image-rotator.git
 Extract the ZIP (if downloaded) to a folder on your computer.

 -Open Chrome and go to chrome://extensions/

--Enable Developer mode (toggle switch in the top right corner) -Click "Load unpacked" and select the folder where you extracted/cloned the extension.
+-Enable Developer mode (toggle switch in the top right corner)

+-Click "Load unpacked" and select the folder where you extracted/cloned the extension.

 You're done!
 Now you can right-click on any image and use the "Rotate Image" option.